Thornton - Millers Forest

 Thornton - Millers Forest features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 84.4% of all households, including 43.2% couples with children, 29.4% couples without children, and 10.9% single parent families.
-Non-family households comprise the remaining 15.6%, with lone person households at 12.9% and group households at 2.8%.
-The median household size is 2.9 people, larger than the Rest of NSW average of 2.7.
+Family households account for 84.4% of all households, including 43.2% couples with children, 29.4% couples without children, and 10.9% single parent families.
+Non-family households constitute the remaining 15.6%, with lone person households at 12.9% and group households comprising 2.8%.
+The median household size is 2.9 people, which is larger than the Rest of NSW average of 2.7.

 Frequently Asked Questions - Households